 - Introduce members of your team or even customers

-2. Create a Twitter thread
+Create a Twitter Thread for your Story

 Despite Twitter’s upgrade to 280-character tweets (from the previous 140 characters which made tweets conveniently fit within the size of an original text message), sometimes you still need more room to tell a story.